 Step 1: Choose a Topic

-The first step in writing a perfect IB History IA is to choose a topic that is both interesting and relevant to the IB History syllabus.
+The first step in writing a perfect IB History IA is to choose a History IA idea/ topic that is both interesting and relevant to the IB History syllabus.
 It is important to select a topic that you are genuinely interested in, as this will make the research and writing process more enjoyable and engaging.
-You should also choose a topic that is feasible to research and write about within the given time frame.
+You should also choose a history IA idea or topics that is feasible to research and write about within the given time frame.